 How to store medications Properly

-How to take medications, Use the medicines exactly as prescribed
+How to manage medications and take the medicines exactly as prescribed

 In summary, you should know: